 What We Love: Dishwasher safe for easy cleanup, triple-layer filter

 Unlike their glass counterparts, stainless steel French presses won't cool off quickly.
 Secura French Press Coffee Maker, which has a 34-ounce capacity and is built from 18/10 stainless steel with double walls to hold in the heat, brews smooth coffee that stays hot.

 The mesh filter has three layers, which you can adjust to your personal preference.
 Stacked together, the layers reduce the sludge often found in French press coffee.
 Even though it's made of metal, the 34-ounce Secura stainless steel coffee maker only weighs 2.4 pounds, and the handle stays cool during the brew.
 The best part is it's all dishwasher safe for easy cleanup.
 The biggest downside is the noise associated with plunging, as metal scrapes on metal.

 Dimensions (LxWxH): 6.7 x 6.1 x 9.8 inches | Sizes Available: 12, 17, 34, and 50 ounces

-What We Like: Durable yet lightweight, lifetime warranty
+What We Love: Durable yet lightweight, lifetime warranty

-What We Don’t Like: Sediment passes through the filter
+What We Don’t Love: Sediment passes through the filter

 As your day in nature progresses, the double-walled stainless steel design will keep the coffee hot long after you brew it.
 If anything does go wrong on the trail (bears need coffee too!), Stanley offers a lifetime warranty.
 What's more, this French press is dishwasher safe for easy cleanup when you're back on the grid.
 The biggest drawback is the filter isn't fine enough to keep grit out of the final cup.